X-2 Counter Espionage Branch

 The head of the Office of Strategic Services (OSS), William Donovan, created the X-2 Counter Espionage Branch in 1943 to provide liaison with and assist the British in its exploitation of the Ultra program's intelligence during World War II.
 A few months before, Donovan had established a Counterintelligence Division within the Secret Intelligence Branch of the OSS but rescinded this order upon development of the X-2.
-The X-2 was led by James Murphy, whose branch would have the power to veto operations of the Special Operations and Secret Intelligence Branches without explanation.
+The X-2 was led by James R. Murphy, taking over command of OSS counterintelligence from George Hunter White, who had been sent on a mission to Calcutta.
+X-2 would have the power to veto operations of the Special Operations and Secret Intelligence Branches without explanation.
 Donovan modeled the Counter Espionage Branch on British Counter Espionage.
 With the creation of the X-2 Branch, the British insisted that it follow British security procedures to maintain the secrecy of Ultra.
 The X-2 established separate lines of communication for itself as a self-contained unit.
 By the end of World War II, the X-2 had discovered around 3,000 Axis agents.

 Overview

 Background

 With the beginning of World War II, the Office of the Coordinator of Information, headed by William Donovan, was split and the Office of Strategic Services (OSS) created on 13 June 1942.
-The State Department and military services blocked the OSS from receiving communications intercepted from the Axis Powers, through the Ultra program, until the OSS created its own X-2 Counter Espionage Branch.
+The State Department and military services blocked the OSS from receiving communications intercepted from the Axis powers, through the Ultra program, until the OSS created its own X-2 Counter Espionage Branch.
 The FBI and Office of the Coordinator of Inter-American Affairs further limited the OSS by restricting it from operating in the Western Hemisphere.
 X-2 became the OSS liaison with the British, opened the doors of Ultra to OSS exploitation and operated throughout Europe and the world.
 At its peak at the end of the War, the X-2 Branch had 650 personnel in its office.